Home » RECIPES » DRINKS » State Fair Lemonade

 Time: 5 minutes

-This hand shaken State Fair Lemonade is a festival classic made in the comfort of your own home.
-Using simple ingredients: lemons, sugar, ice, and water, you will have an authentic, sweet and sour lemonade.
+This hand shaken State Fair Lemonade is sweet, tart, and a festival classic made in the comfort of your own home.
+It shakes up in 5 minutes and uses simple ingredients like lemons, sugar, and water.

 A full jar of iced, State Fair Lemonade and garnished with a lemon wedge.

-• We use the entire lemon, not just the juice.
+• It uses the entire lemon, not just the juice.
 Oils in the lemon peel contain more lemon flavor than juice alone.
 By using the whole lemon we capture even more lemon essence.

 • There is no tedious peeling of the lemons.
 We let the muddler do all the work of breaking down our lemons and releasing the juice and oils.